By Eli Sanderlin, NMLS #1983384 · Updated July 8, 2026 · 15 min read

 • Add a co-borrower with strong DSCR property.
 Some lenders allow blended DSCR across multi-property files.

 • Use projected income, not LTR.
-If the property has STR potential, getting STR projection on the 1007 can lift gross income 50–100%.
+If the property has STR potential, getting STR projection on the 1007 can lift gross income 50 to 100%.

 • Find the niche lender.
-A handful specialize in 0.75–1.0 DSCR deals.
+A handful specialize in 0.75 to 1.0 DSCR deals.
 I have them on my panel.

 Common mistakes I see investors make